What is cystic fibrosis?

 What are the signs and symptoms of cystic fibrosis?

-The most common symptoms of CF among infants and children include:
+Some of the most common symptoms of CF in babies and children are:

-- Salt crystals or salty taste on skin
+- Salt crystals or salty taste on the skin

 What tests are used to diagnose cystic fibrosis?

 Babies born with cystic fibrosis are often diagnosed through newborn screening.
 If the screening indicates CF, your pediatrician will also do other tests to help confirm the diagnosis.

 - Newborn screening: This test is done shortly after birth.
 Your child’s doctor tests a blood sample for levels of immunoreactive trypsinogen (IRT), a chemical released by the pancreas.
 High IRT levels can be a sign of CF. If your baby has elevated IRT levels, the doctor will order additional tests.

 - Genetic test: This is often performed as part of a newborn screening.
 If a baby has CF, they will have two copies of the defective CF gene.
 Genetic testing is important to help determine if your baby needs pancreatic enzymes to digest and absorb food.
 It is also used to help determine proper treatment.

 - Sweat chloride test: A sweat test is used to confirm a CF diagnosis.
 Once your baby is at least two weeks old, doctors can perform a sweat chloride test.
 They use a small, non-painful, electric current to carry a sweat-producing chemical into the skin of the forearm.
 They collect the sweat and measure the amount of salt (chloride) it contains.

 After diagnosis, your child’s doctor will perform a variety of tests to check for changes in the body caused by CF. These may include: